How Much Compensation Can I Claim For A Leg Injury?

 Broken Leg Injury Statistics

-As we have previously addressed within an early section of this guide, a leg injury could be caused in various ways, such as a car crash or an accident at work.
-It is for that reason why we have taken the time to reflect on some of the latest statistics.
+As we have previously addressed within an early section of this leg injury compensation guide, a leg injury could be caused in various ways, such as a car crash or an accident at work.
+For that reason, we have taken the time to reflect on some of the latest statistics.

 Firstly, looking at accidents at work: